Drachimus/Electro-Mech_Shutter/README.md

   This will be covered in detail in a Youtube video found here;
   (link to be added)

-But assembly of the core system can also be accomplished by following the wiring diagram included in the code folder(to be added).
+But assembly of the core system can also be accomplished by following the wiring diagram included in the code folder.

+! [wiring diagram of project] (Code/Wiring diagram.png)